RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/actionon.png

-Paused: The project status changed to “Paused”.All the researchers under this project would be affected.In a Paused state new provisioning is not allowed.
-Users can continue to use already provisioned resources as before.All the available products would be visible  but “LaunchNow “ button would be hidden
+Paused: The project status changed to “Paused”.
+All the researchers under this project would be affected.
+In a Paused state new provisioning is not allowed.
+Users can continue to use already provisioned resources as before.
+All the available products would be visible  but “LaunchNow “ button would be hidden

 .. image:: images/pause.png

 .. image:: images/pause2.png

-Resume :The project status changed  to “Active”.In the Active state, team-members can launch new products from the catalog of Available Products.
+Resume :The project status changed  to “Active”.
+In the Active state, team-members can launch new products from the catalog of Available Products.

 .. image:: images/resume.png

-Stopped : The project status changed to “Stopped”.In a Stopped state all underlying resources will be stopped and the user will not be able to perform actions on them but we are able to terminate the product.
+Stopped : The project status changed to “Stopped”.
+In a Stopped state all underlying resources will be stopped and the user will not be able to perform actions on them but we are able to terminate the product.
 We need to manually start the resources except the s3 product.

 .. image:: images/stop.png